hisunnymay/community/docs/README.md

     icon: /images/featureIcons/raw-code.svg
 contentCards:
   - title: What is lorem Ipsum?
     details: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged
-    image: images/example.jpg
+    image: images/example2.png
     left: true
   - title: What is lorem Ipsum?
     details: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged
-    image: images/example.jpg
+    image: images/example2.png
     left: false
-  - title: What is lorem Ipsum?
+  - title: Private Notes
-    details: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged
+    details: Use private notes to communicate with your team.
+Use @mentions to share information and communicate efficiently within the team.
-    image: images/example.jpg
+    image: images/exampl3.png
     left: true
   - title: What is lorem Ipsum?
     details: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged
-    image: images/example.jpg
+    image: images/example2.png
     left: false
 cta :
   - details: Great conversational user experiences for masses.